What is laryngology?

 What other factors can affect the larynx?

-There are several benign vocal cord conditions caused by vocal abuse, misuse, and overuse.
-Several disorders of the larynx can be caused by strain or injury to the vocal cords through excessive talking, throat clearing, coughing, smoking, screaming, singing, or speaking too loudly or too low.
+Some benign vocal cord conditions can be caused by vocal abuse, misuse and overuse.
+There are several disorders of the larynx that can be caused by strain or injury to the vocal cords through things like:

 Eventually, frequent vocal abuse and misuse can cause changes in vocal function and result in hoarseness.
-(Hoarseness that lasts longer than 2-4 weeks without explanation should be evaluated by an otolaryngologist.)
+If you experience hoarseness that lasts longer than two to four weeks without explanation, you should see an ear, nose and throat provider (otolaryngologist).

-Disorders caused by abuse, misuse, or overuse include:
+Some disorders that can be caused by abuse, misuse or overuse of your voice include:

-- Laryngitis: An inflammation or swelling of the vocal cords.
+- Laryngitis: This condition is an inflammation (swelling) of the vocal cords.

-- Vocal cord nodules: Small, benign, callus-like, inflammatory lesions on the vocal cords.
-Nodules are among the most common noncancerous vocal lesions.
-Professional singers and people who have a lot of vocal demands (salespersons, teachers) are often at greatest risk for development of these lesions.
+- Vocal cord nodules: In this condition, small, benign, callus-like, inflammatory lesions (growths) form on your focal cords.
+Nodules are among the most common non-cancerous vocal lesions.
+Professional singers and people who have a lot of vocal demands (teachers, lawyers or people that work in sales) are often at the greatest risk of developing vocal cord nodules.

-- Vocal cord polyps: These vocal cord lesions are typically post-traumatic (caused by an injury) or inflammatory in nature.
-They result from a vocal cord injury from heavy vocal demand or persistent coughing.
-Patients who smoke also have a tendency to develop polyp-like changes on the vocal cords.
+- Vocal cord polyps: These vocal cord lesions are typically caused by an injury (post-traumatic) or inflammatory in nature.
+They result from a vocal cord injury from heavy vocal cord demand or persistent coughing.
+People who smoke also have a tendency to develop polyp-like changes to the vocal cords.

-- Vocal cord hemorrhage: A sudden loss of voice, usually due to screaming, shouting, or other strenuous vocal tasks.
-In a hemorrhage, one or more of the blood vessels on the surface of the vocal cord rupture, and the soft tissues of the vocal cord fill with blood.
-It is treated with voice rest until the hemorrhage resolves.
+- ·Vocal cord hemorrhage: In this condition, you might experience a sudden loss of your voice.
+This can happen because of screaming, shouting or other strenuous vocal tasks.
+In a hemorrhage, one of more of the blood vessels on the surface of the vocal cord ruptures and the soft tissues of the vocal cord fills with blood.
+It’s treated by resting your voice until the hemorrhage resolves.

 - Spasmodic dysphonia: This is a rare neurologic condition of the larynx that involves the involuntary muscle contraction (tightening) of specific muscles within the vocal cords or larynx.
-This results in a voice that is strained or strangled or intermittently breathy.
-This is difficult to diagnose for most non-specially trained clinicians and is best treated in a tertiary care voice center.
+This results in your voice sounding strained, strangled or intermittently breathy.

-- Vocal cord paralysis or vocal cord hypomobility: This condition occurs when one or both of the vocal cords in the larynx do not open or close properly.
-Vocal cords enable people to talk when air held in the lungs is released and passes through the cords, causing them to vibrate and make sounds.
-In addition to affecting speech, vocal cord paralysis can cause coughing, a feeling of phlegm in the throat, difficulty swallowing, and shortness of breath while talking.
+- Vocal cord paralysis or vocal cord hypomobility: This condition happens when one or both of the vocal cords in the larynx do not open or close properly.
+Vocal cords enable you to talk when air held in your lungs is released and passes through the cords, causing them to vibrate and make sounds.
+In addition to affecting speech, vocal cord paralysis can cause coughing, a feeling of phlegm in the throat, difficulty swallowing and shortness of breath while talking.
 Although the main symptom tends to be a breathy and weak voice, symptoms of vocal cord paralysis can be more significant.

 - Laryngopharyngeal reflux (LPR): This condition is also called heartburn, acid reflux disease, or gastroesophageal reflux disease (GERD).
-Gastroesophageal reflux is a burning sensation in the chest that may occur after eating, bending, stretching, exercising, and lying down.
-GERD occurs when the contents of the stomach travel back up into the esophagus.
+Gastroesophageal reflux is a burning sensation in the chest that may occur after eating, bending, stretching, exercising and lying down.
+GERD happens when the contents of the stomach travel back up into the esophagus.
 This can happen when the lower esophageal sphincter (LES) valve, which controls the passage of food from the esophagus to the stomach, fails to close correctly.
 This condition has more classic heartburn symptoms.
-Reflux can affect the larynx and cause more atypical symptoms such as coughing, hoarseness, inflammation, and sore throat.
-In these cases, it is referred to as laryngopharyngeal reflux (LPR).
+Reflux can affect the larynx and cause more atypical symptoms such as coughing, hoarseness, inflammation and sore throat.
+In these cases, it’s referred to as laryngopharyngeal reflux (LPR).
 LPR may be associated with frequent coughing, throat clearing, excess mucus and phlegm, and the sensation of a lump in the throat.

 - Laryngeal cancer: Though many growths that affect the larynx are non-cancerous, cancerous tumors can also grow in the larynx.
 The inner walls of the larynx are lined with cells called squamous cells.
 Almost all laryngeal cancers begin in these cells and are called squamous cell carcinomas.
 If not caught early, laryngeal cancer can metastasize (spread) to nearby lymph nodes in the neck.
 Smokers are at higher risk than non-smokers for cancer of the larynx.
 The risk is even higher for smokers who drink alcohol.
 Fortunately, if caught early, laryngeal cancer is very treatable.

-- Laryngeal stenosis: This condition is a narrowing of the vocal cord airway, either from scarring or bilateral (two-sided) vocal cord immobility (inability to move) that can cause problems with breathing.
-It can be caused by a number of conditions, including autoimmune or inflammatory disorders such as polyangiitis with granulomatosis, traumatic injuries from prolonged intubation, iatrogenic conditions (caused by medical treatment) such as thyroid surgery, malignant (cancerous) conditions, progressive neurologic degenerative conditions, or rare viral infections.
+- Laryngeal stenosis: This condition is a narrowing of the vocal cord airway, either from scarring or two-sided (bilateral) vocal cord immobility (inability to move) that can cause problems with breathing.
+It can be caused by a number of conditions, including autoimmune or inflammatory disorders such as polyangiitis with granulomatosis, traumatic injuries from prolonged intubation, iatrogenic conditions — these are conditions caused by medical treatment, such as thyroid surgery — malignant (cancerous) conditions, progressive neurologic degenerative conditions or rare viral infections.

-- Dysphagia: People with this condition have difficulty with swallowing.
-Some people with dysphagia may be unable to swallow solid foods, liquids, or even saliva.
-This can lead to the patient becoming malnourished, since he or she is unable to take in enough calories.
+- Dysphagia: If you have this condition, you might have difficulty swallowing.
+Some people with dysphagia may be unable to swallow solid foods, liquids or even saliva.
+This can cause you to become malnourished, since you can’t take in enough calories.
 Dysphagia can also lead to serious infections when poor swallowing causes food to get trapped in the lungs or outside the esophagus.
 Dysphagia happens when the larynx does not close tightly during swallowing and when the pharynx (throat) does not move food to the esophagus in a coordinated or effective way.
-Dysphagia is often seen in patients who have suffered strokes, but can also occur after neck surgery or after radiation treatments for head and neck cancer.
-They can also be a significant component of progressive neurologic conditions.
-Swallowing conditions can be quite complex and typically benefit from a multidisciplinary (team) approach involving otolaryngology, gastroenterology, and speech pathology.
+Dysphagia is often seen in people who have suffered strokes, but can also occur after neck surgery or after radiation treatments for head and neck cancer.
+Swallowing conditions can be quite complex and typically benefit from a multidisciplinary (team) approach involving otolaryngology, gastroenterology and speech pathology.

 How are diseases of the larynx diagnosed?

-If your doctor suspects you have vocal cord paralysis, he or she will first confirm the diagnosis with a scope exam.
-In some situations, the doctor may also order a laryngeal electromyography (LEMG).
-This test measures the nerve input to the laryngeal muscles, and can help diagnose and predict if you will recover vocal fold function.
+If your provider thinks you might have vocal cord paralysis, a scope exam will be used to start the diagnosis.
+In some situations, your provider may also order a laryngeal electromyography (LEMG).
+This test measures the nerve input to the laryngeal muscles.
+It can help diagnose and predict if you’ll recover vocal fold function.

 How are diseases of the larynx treated?

-Treatments for conditions that affect the larynx vary depending on your diagnosis.
-Treatment for conditions caused by vocal abuse, misuse, or overuse may be as simple as resting the voice.
-Voice or singing therapy might also be recommended.
-This is performed by a speech-language pathologist.
+Your treatment options for conditions that affect the larynx can depend on your diagnosis.
+If your condition has been caused by vocal abuse, misuse or overuse, the treatment might be as simple as resting your voice for a small period of time.
+Your provider might also suggest voice or singing therapy to help you fully recover.
+This therapy is typically done by a speech-language pathologist.

 What can be done to prevent diseases of the larynx?

-Quitting smoking and cutting back on drinking alcohol can help prevent laryngeal cancer.
+- Eliminating harmful lifestyle habits: Quitting smoking and cutting back on the amount of alcohol you drink can help prevent laryngeal cancer.